 Step 3: Update or Remove External Broken Links

-To update broken links that connect to external websites, check first for any typos in your URLs.
+To update broken links that connect to external websites, again, you’ll first want to check for any typos in your URLs.
 If no such errors exist, you’ll need to replace those links with ones to new or existing content.

 How to Minimize Link Rot on Your Website